edeneunkim/iPad-Calculator/README.md

 # iPad-Calculator
-A calculator app programmed and designed specifically for the iPad
+A calculator app programmed and designed specifically for the iPad.